dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 ## Example

-We provide a precomputed sequence of Jacobian values, from the well-known [Lorenz system](https://en.wikipedia.org/wiki/Lorenz_system), in the file `lorenz_jac_vals_100_000_steps_with_dt_0.004.pt`.
-You can quickly check whether the library is working properly by executing the following code:
+We provide a precomputed sequence of Jacobian values, from the well-known [Lorenz system](https://en.wikipedia.org/wiki/Lorenz_system), in the file `lorenz.pt`.
+You can quickly test that the library is working properly by executing the following code:

 ```python
 import torch